 The Plaza de las Culturas (Cultural Plaza) pays its respects to the indigenous cultures of Mexico, including the Aztec, Mayan and Olmec, featuring replica pyramids and monuments representing the design of each culture.

-There nearest international airports are at Piedras Nedras and Laredo in Mexico and San Antonio, Texas in the United States.
+The nearest international airports are at Piedras Negras and Laredo in Mexico and San Antonio, Texas in the United States.

 Take Highway 57 South, which brings you straight to Piedras Negras.

-For an appointment with one of our Piedras Negras dentists just call our toll-free number or book online via our clinic listings.
+To book your fully cancellable appointment with one of our Piedras Negras dentists, just call our toll-free number or book online via our clinic listings.
 We are available any time of the day or night to assist you.